 What's next:

-• Submit your request for information – Complete a brief online form with basic information about yourself
+- Submit your request for information – Complete a brief online form with basic information about yourself to stay informed about application windows.

-• Provide physical proof of U.S. citizenship in the form of 1) a valid U.S. passport OR 2) an original or certified copy of your birth certificate along with a government-issued photo ID.
+- Provide physical proof of U.S. citizenship and high school transcripts – Identification can be submitted in the form of 1) a valid U.S. passport OR 2) an original or certified copy of your birth certificate along with a government-issued photo ID.

-• Assessments – Take a series of online assessments so we can learn about you – your strengths, your thinking style and how you prefer to work.
+- Assessments – Take a series of online assessments so we can learn about you.
+The UAA assessment measures your aptitude for a career in aviation and is taken after submitting your application.
 We do not share specific information about the assessments.

-• We are conducting virtual interviews via MS Teams before your conditional admissions.
+- We conduct a virtual interview via MS Teams before your conditional admission.

-• Provide Proof of Funding - Applicants must show proof that they have sufficient funds to cover the cost of training, including check rides and exam fees.
-The minimum amount is $85,000.
+- Provide Proof of Funding - Applicants must show proof that they have sufficient funds to cover the cost of training, including check rides and exam fees.
+The minimum amount is $111,700.
 Documents submitted must be in English.
-The financial services team will review all submissions for approval
+The financial services team will review all submissions for approval.

 Once you’re conditionally admitted: